juanbkm/donor2019/content/partners/bilateral/denmark.md

 draft: false
 ---

-<a href="https://www.adb.org/publications/denmark-fact-sheet" target="_blank">Denmark</a> offers support for fighting poverty and promoting sustainable growth and development.
-Economic freedom, peace, stability, gender equality, and a rule-based international order are also main concerns.
-Afghanistan, Bangladesh, Myanmar, and Nepal are the priority countries.
-Tonga has received development assistance in 2018.
+#### Active Trust Funds
+* Danish Cooperation Fund for Renewable Energy and Energy Efficiency in Rural Areas
+* Gender and Development Cooperation Fund
+* Governance Cooperation Fund
+* Second Danish Cooperation Fund for Renewable Energy and Energy Efficiency in Rural Areas

+#### Development Assistance Agencies
+* Ministry of Foreign Affairs
-<a href="https://www.adb.org/publications/denmark-fact-sheet" target="_blank">Denmark</a> delivers development assistance through the <a href="http://um.dk/en/danida-en/" target="_blank">Danish International Development Agency</a> under the Ministry of Foreign Affairs.
-Top interests include security and development; migration and development; inclusive, sustainable growth and development; and freedom and development.
-It contributes to five active ADB-administered trust funds.
+* Danish International Development Agency under the Ministry of Foreign Affairs

+<a href="https://www.adb.org/publications/denmark-fact-sheet" target="_blank">Denmark</a>’s priority interests include security and development; migration and development; inclusive, sustainable growth and development; and freedom and development.

+Denmark’s priority countries are Afghanistan, Bangladesh, and Myanmar.
+In the past, country policy papers also existed for the following Asian countries: Indonesia, Nepal, Pakistan, Viet Nam.

 ##### _1 January 2014–31 December 2019_ Cofinancing with Denmark